 I am trained in Transactional Analysis (TA) and Gestalt and use an integrative approach to counselling.
 I offer mindfulness based interventions where appropriate.

-I am a qualified independent domestic violence advisor (IDVA) and for the last 10 years have been supporting individuals who are experiencing domestic abuse.
+I am a qualified independent domestic violence advisor (IDVA) and for many years have been supporting individuals who are experiencing domestic abuse.
 I understand how devastating an effect domestic abuse can have on an adult or child survivor.
 Domestic abuse is always the fault of the abuser and never the fault of the abused person.

 I am experienced in facilitating Pattern Changing courses for women who have or are in an abusive relationship.
 Where appropriate I use my Pattern Changing knowledge and resources in one to one counselling for individuals who will benefit from this specialist approach.